-Here is the FYI Guide on the new Danish Rejsekort or travel card.
-I will try to explain how to use it, how to get one, how to avoid having to use it and most importantly try to give you information that will help you avoid getting ripped off.
+Here is the FYI Guide on the Danish Rejsekort or travel card.
+I will try to explain how to use it, how to get one and most importantly try to give you information that will help you avoid getting ripped off.
 Which is probably the hardest thing to avoid.

-History: Back in 2012, after much controversy, the electronic program was rolled out in the Copenhagen area with plans to expand it to the rest of the country over the next couple of years.
-It is now 2016 and much of the rest of the country is just beginning to get it up and running.
-At a cost of over 2 billion kroner, which is still not a precise figure, since DSB has not released financial reports and are constantly accused of hiding documents concerning the program and its costs.
-A very big scandal in Denmark.
+History: Back in 2012, after much controversy, this electronic program was rolled out in the Copenhagen area with plans to expand it to the rest of the country over the next couple of years.
+It is now 2020 and the rest of the country is up and running.
+At a cost of 3.7 billion kroner, the system is operating yet has a really bad customer satisfaction rating.
+80% of reviews rate it 1 out of 5.
+1 being the worse.

 When you get your card, it has a chip inside which the card readers at the train stations and on bus are suppose to be able to read.
 We hope.